mrandal/unhook-for-reddit/README.md

 ## Support

-If you need help or want to report issues, please use our [feedback form](https://forms.gle/wB7BN8a7Be9aJTRq7).
+If you want to report issues or suggest features, please use our [feedback form](https://forms.gle/wB7BN8a7Be9aJTRq7).